 In capitalist countries government has less control over business.
-This has sometimes resulted in unfair business practices such as monopoly and pricefixing.
-This has led to less competition and higher
+This has sometimes resulted in unfair business practices such as monopoly and price-fixing.
+This has led to less competition and higher economic well-being and political participation.

-The prices. gap between rich and poor has grown and the level of poverty is increasing with little hope of change.
+The prices. between rich and poor has grown and the level of poverty is increasing with little hope of change.
 Private education and health care resulted in fewer people being able to receive health care and higher education.
 Unemployment can be very high.
 Still, there are generally more opportunities for